LewisLovett/Hangman/README.md

 # Hangman
+This is my Hangman project.
 When the main method is run the user is shown in the console a number of dashes to indicate the length of the word they will need to guess.
 The user is prompted to enter a single letter.
 If the word contains that letter the positions of the letter are shown in the dashes.
 If the word does not contain the letter, then the player loses a life.
 The game end when the user loses 6 lives or they have guessed the all the correct letters.
 If the user enters a letter they have already entered or a character that is not a letter then they are notified with an error message and they do not lose a life.

 ## Buit Using
 - Java